SmartSheep-Studio/NeuralStack-Plugins-Boilerplate/README.md

 Boom!
 The Example App is displayed on your launchpad!

 Explore more API details in our knowledge base in the wiki tab of our repository.

+## Start Developing

+To start developing plugin.
+You need to read those tips.

+1. When you are trying to update something, make sure you have to read the comments in the code.
+2. Look for help on forum before you create an issue.
+3. Explore other plugins source code to learn how to take your plugin to the next level